m0nters/ai-dictionary-extension/README.md

 ## Usage

 1. **Select text** on any webpage
-2. **Click the "tra từ điển" button** that appears above the selected text
+2. **Click the "dictionary" button** that appears above the selected text
 3. **View the translation** in the popup window
 4. **Change target language** using the dropdown in the popup header